PaoloForte95/athena/README.md

 $ cd src/athena/athena_protobuf/
 $ ./gradlew build
 ```
 This will create an executable .jar file into athena_planner/Planners called task_planner.
+This will be used to compute the plan.

 ## Running an example

-1) Start a terminal in your GUI
-2) Source the setup file
+1) Start a terminal and source the setup file
 ```
 source install/setup.bash
 ```
-3) In the same terminal, run:
+2) In the same terminal, run:
 ```
 ros2 launch athena_launch planning.py
 ```
-4) Open a new terminal, souce the setup file, and run:
+3) Open a new terminal, source the setup file, and run:
 ```
 ros2 topic pub --once /planning_problem athena_msgs/msg/PlanningProblem "{planning_domain: src/athena/athena_example/HDDL/construction/domains/domain.hddl, planning_problem: src/athena/athena_example/HDDL/construction/problems/pfile01.hddl}"

 ```

 # Add your own planner
 The framework facilitates the easy integration of new task planners into the list of selectable planners.
+To add a new planner to the framework, download your planner(or create a jar file with the main function to execute it) and place it in the athena_planner/Planners folder.
+Then, create a plugin for the custom planner.